Best Things to Do in Cong Ireland Hidden Gems and Must-Sees

 Augustinians guarded the cross and only brought it out on special occasions.
 In the 16th century, the persecutions of the Reformation caused the monks to leave Cong and one Abbot stayed to take care of the Abbey and guard its treasures.
 It was in 1829 that the last Abbot died and the treasures were found.
 The Cong Cross was sold but the people of Cong were not happy about it.

-Father Pat Lavelle, a Fenian sympathizer became the Parish Priest of Cong and when he travelled to Dublin to view the Cross he stone it and returned it to Cong.
+Father Pat Lavelle, a Fenian sympathizer became the Parish Priest of Cong and when he travelled to Dublin to view the Cross he stole it and returned it to Cong.
 Since that time it has been returned to the National Museum in Dublin.

 Bridge between Cong and Mayo